Srijani-Das07/Voice-Notes-Summarizer/README.md

 ## Security & Privacy

-- ✅ Processing occurs entirely on the device.
+- ✅ All processing is performed on the device.
-- ✅ No API keys or external services required.
+- ✅ No API keys or external services are required.
 - ✅ Open source models ensure transparency and auditability.

 ## Future Features

 - Record audio directly from the browser.
-- Support translation of transcription into multiple languages
+- Support translation of transcriptions into multiple languages.